Debrett's: Debrett's People of Today

 Debrett's People of Today, an annual publication between 1988 and 2017, contained biographical details of approximately 20,000 notable people from the entire spectrum of British society.
 The selection of entrants was made by the editorial staff of Debrett's and entries were reviewed annually to ensure accuracy and relevance.
 Entries include details of career, education, family, recreations and membership of clubs as well as contact addresses.

-A feature was the style of address to be used when addressing correspondence to an entrant.
-The last edition of this book was published in 2017.
-Like its rival publication Who's Who, selection of entrants was at the editorial team's discretion and there was no payment or obligation to purchase.
-Unlike Who's Who, entries were removed if the subjects were no longer deemed to be suitable for inclusion.

 Debrett's 500

-Since 2014 Debrett's has published an annual list of the UK's 500 most influential people across 24 sectors.
-In 2017 the list was published in the Saturday Telegraph Magazine.
+Since 2014, Debrett's has published an annual list of the UK's 500 most influential people across 24 sectors.
+In 2017, the list was published in the Saturday Telegraph Magazine.

 Coaching

-Debrett's Academy was established in 2012 to provide coaching in (i.e., enhancing) interpersonal skills to individuals and corporations.
-Its courses for businesses cover topics such as public speaking, networking, sales pitches, relationship management, personal presentation and dress codes.
-Its private client courses focus on confidence-building and social competence, as well as personal presentation and impact, career progression and digital networking.
+Debrett's Academy was established in 2012 to provide coaching in interpersonal skills to individuals and corporations.
+The courses for businesses cover topics such as public speaking, networking, sales pitches, relationship management, personal presentation and dress codes.
+The courses for private client focus on confidence-building and social competence, as well as personal presentation and impact, career progression and digital networking.

-A non-profit arm, Debrett's Foundation, provides coaching through the Debrett's Academy to sixth form students from UK schools in business skills, as well as access to internships, work experience and mentoring opportunities.
+The company’s non-profit arm, Debrett's Foundation, provides coaching through the Debrett's Academy to sixth form students from UK schools in business skills, as well as access to internships, work experience and mentoring opportunities.

-Debrett's website

-Debrett's website contains information on British tradition, etiquette, dress codes and style, and the biographical profiles of those featured in People of Today and the Debrett's 500.